yanisz07/TimelessJourneys/Individual reports/Adan_FHIMA_README.md

 During the second week, i am bringing my cntribution into the main code of the game, by editing the menu page of the project

+During weeks 3 and 4, I actively focused on developing the game's menu.
+Most of my time was dedicated to resolving a bug that prevented the game from functioning properly with my initial implementation.
+Additionaly, I refined the menu and its buttons, incorporating hover effects .
+I also supplied the sprites for the game's main character.